What is the activity kit, how was it made and how is it helpful?

 Choosing the activities

 There is no exact method to follow when using the activity kit.
 Every project is different, so every approach to it is unique.
 It is up to the project lead or facilitator to decide which activities are appropriate, both for the project and the team which is working on it.
-There isn't a correct answer to what activity you should use.
+There isn’t a correct answer to what activity you should use.
 As already stated, it really depends on the project.
 However, you should always work your way through the different stages.
-We have written this article to help you do that.
+We have written How do I scope out a project? to help you do that.

 Once you have started regularly using the kit, you may start to spot patterns of activities which are often done for certain project types.
 You may be tempted to formalise some pathways that the team could follow, but we urge you to be cautious about doing so.
 If you fail to remain flexible in your approach, you risk ending up missing out on key information about the project.